mlcommons/algorithmic-efficiency/RULES.md

 To set the target for the test set, we will investigate the $20$ repeated runs of the target-setting reference algorithm.
 The worst test set performance across these $20$ runs will be the target test set performance for this workload.
 This test target is only used to verify that the submission also achieves a reasonable performance on the unseen test dataset.

-*Note: Following the general protocol of published results, we will not use a test set for workloads using the ImageNet dataset.
-The official test set of ImageNet requires uploading predictions to the ImageNet test server.
-For future iterations of the benchmark, we plan to replace the ImageNet dataset.*

 Both [tuning rulesets](#tuning) will use the same target performances.
 The runtime of the target-setting algorithms on each workload will be chosen to match published results and is constrained by the overall time budget of roughly a single week for all public workloads.
 The `max_runtime` for submissions on each workload is $\frac{1}{3}$ longer than the runtime of the target-setting algorithms.

 #### Benchmark score using performance profiles